 Also note that we've placed your test secret API key in the code.
 This will authenticate you to Stripe, and it's separate from your publishable key — keep it secret and keep it safe.
 Remember to replace the test key with your live key in production.
 You can get all your keys from your account page.

 That's it!
 If the charge creation request succeeds, and doesn't throw an error, the card has been successfully charged.
-You will receive your money in seven days.
+You will receive your money in two days.

 Saving credit card details for later